nodeca/charlatan/README.md

 Charlatan.setLocale('en-us');
 Charlatan.Name.name();
 ```
-Also you can use your own locale in yaml or plain hash.
+Also you can use your own locale in yaml, json or plain hash.
 Yaml format see [here](https://github.com/shkuropat/Charlatan/blob/master/config/locales/en.yml)